Sour Cream Cookies Recipe

 Sour cream cookies are soft, sweet and topped off with an easy powdered sugar frosting.
 Made with simple ingredients that you probably already have in your kitchen.
-These melt in your mouth cookies are sure to become a favorite.
+These melt in your mouth, tender cookies are sure to become a family favorite.

 If you are a cookie lover be sure to try these easy brownie mix cookies.

-- These cookies are simple to make and are wonderful to give as a gift, make for a cookie swap, or enjoy at home.
+- This soft sugar cookie recipe is simple to make and they are wonderful to give as a gift, make for a cookie exchange, or enjoy at home.

 - The dough holds it’s shape.
-This is a great recipe to use your favorite cookie cutter shapes.
+This is a great recipe to use your favorite cookie cutter shapes to make cutout cookies.

 Find the full, printable recipe and ingredients below.

-- Dough: Whisk together flour, salt, baking powder and baking soda in a bowl and set aside.
+- Dough: Whisk together all purpose flour, salt, baking powder and baking soda in a bowl and set aside.

-- Cream together butter and sugar with an electric mixer until creamy, about 2 minutes.
+- Cream together butter and sugar with and electric mixer until creamy, about 2 minutes.
 Mix in egg, vanilla extract and sour cream.

-- Slowly mix in flour mixture until combined.
+- Slowly mix in dry ingredients until combined.
 Don’t overmix.

-- Chill: Cover the dough and chill in the refrigerator for about 1 hour.
+- Chill: Cover the dough with plastic wrap and chill in the refrigerator for about 1 hour.

-- Bake: Roll out dough on a lightly floured surface to about 1/4 – inch thick.
-Cut into circles (or another shape) and place on a lined baking sheet.
+- Bake: Roll out sugar cookie dough on a lightly floured surface to about 1/4-inch thick.
+Cut into circles and place on a cookie sheet lined with parchment paper.
 Bake at 375 degrees for about 7 minutes.
-Let cool on a wire rack.
+Transfer cookies to a wire rack to cool.

-- Icing: Stir together milk and powdered sugar until combined.
+- Icing: Stir together milk and powdered sugar in a small bowl until combined.
 Once cookies have cooled.
 Top with icing.

 - Don’t overbake.
 These should be cooked just before they start turning brown around the edges.

 - For thicker icing, add more powdered sugar.
-You could also substitute with a buttercream icing or no topping at all.
+You could also substitute with a buttercream frosting or no topping at all.

-Feel free to add a little extra flavor to these sour cream cookies.
+Feel free to add a little extra flavor to this sour cream cookie recipe.
 Here are a few ideas:

-- Lemon: Add 1/2 teaspoon lemon zest to the dough and 1/8 teaspoon of lemon extract to the icing.
+- Lemon: Add 1/2 teaspoon of lemon zest to the dough and 1/8 teaspoon of lemon extract or lemon juice to the icing.

 - Orange: Add 1/2 teaspoon orange zest to the dough and 1/8 teaspoon orange juice to the icing.